royvandam/grbl-LPC/README.md

 ![GitHub Logo](https://github.com/gnea/gnea-Media/blob/master/Grbl%20Logo/Grbl%20Logo%20250px.png?raw=true)

 ***
-Old releases are in the `Release` tab.
-See [cprezzi's branch](https://github.com/cprezzi/grbl-LPC) for more recent releases.
-Note: cprezzi's branch disables current control and has defaults more suitable for other boards.
+This is an attempt to create a modern C++ port of GRBL based on the work previously done by [GNEA](https://github.com/gnea/grbl-LPC) and
+[cprezzi](https://github.com/cprezzi/grbl-LPC).
+It uses the original implementation but replaces the register based peripheral access by a set of static abstractions heavily leaning on constexpr initialization of structs for the configuration.
+It simplifies and generalizes how GRBL interacts with peripherals, allowing to port this implementation easily to other MCUs e.g. STM32.
+Theoretically it would also be possible to back-port this to the original 8bit AVR MCUs.

 ***

-This is GRBL 1.1 ported to the LPC1769.
-It can run on the following boards:
+Things to be done:
+ - Drivers:
+   - Timer
+   - PWM
+   - I2C
-- Smoothieboard
+   - Serial {USB, UART}
+ - Port existing pin-maps supported by the original grbl-lpc
    - Cohesion3D Remix and Mini
    - MKS SBase
    - Azteeg X5
+ - Replace make with CMake (maybe...)

-SKR boards don't work, because pin mapping is messed!
+NOTE: SKR boards don't work, because pin mapping is messed!

 **Usage notes:**
 * This uses a different usb-serial driver than Smoothieware.
 Windows 10 should recognize it automatically.
   If it doesn't, try installing VCOM_lib/usbser.inf.
 * This doesn't pass the sdcard to the host.
 Once installed you need to use a micro sdcard adaptor to replace or change it.
-* Only tested with lasers with PWM.
-Non-PWM spindle control not ported.
 * These are defaults for easy-to-change config values.
   * WPos enabled for LaserWeb compatability ($10=0)
   * Laser mode: ON ($32)